skylersidner/employee-directory/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## TODO:

+* Update README.md with better instructions, particularly for deployment
+* Extract employees to a module for lazy loading
+* Add a route resolver for data from the API
+* Create employees stub data
+* Hook up employees CRUD to the API:
+  * List
+  * Add
+  * Edit
+  * Remove
+* Improve menu styling